This kegel trainer is loved by Gwyneth Paltrow, Davina McCall, and Khloe Kardashian.

 The Elvie itself is a long slim egg, with a sperm-like tail – it’s just under 5cm wide, and around 10cm in length.

-You simply place it inside your vagina, like a tampon, and contract your muscles to play game-like exercises on your smartphone.
+You place it inside your vagina, like a tampon, and contract your muscles to play game-like exercises on your smartphone.

 Contract your pelvic floor muscles to lift a sparkly gem, relax to lower it.